DashboardPack/architectui-angular-theme-free/README.md

 ---

+**Version 3.0.0** - August 2025

 Made with care by the DashboardPack team.
-Built on the foundation of Angular, Bootstrap, and modern web technologies.
+Built on the foundation of Angular 20, Bootstrap 5, and modern web technologies.